-According to recent research released by Norton, every person across the world lost an average of 21 hours (that’s almost a full day!) and $358 over the past year.
+According to recent research released by Norton, every person across the world lost an average of 21 hours (that’s almost a full day!) and $358 to cybercrime over the past year.
 If you make decisions in your workplace, this should be a concern for you.
 An increased number of business transactions such as paying bills, shopping, and trading, have moved online.
-This unfortunately leads to more people becoming susceptible to online crimes.
+This, unfortunately, leads to more people becoming susceptible to online crimes.

 “This global trend is no different to what we are experiencing in South Africa, and consumers need to take the power into their own hands by ensuring they are informed on how to protect themselves, especially when doing business online,” says Kalyani Pillay, chief executive of South African Banking Risk Information Centre (Sabric).

 According to the Norton report, which surveyed almost 18 000 mobile device users in 17 countries, more than 348 million identities were exposed when identity thieves hacked several trusted institutions.

 The report contained statistics which highlight most people’s aversion to dealing with a hack:

 Another report released this year, the Black Hat Attendee Survey 2016, found that 72% of cyber experts expected to deal with a major data breach over the next year.
 And a third report, released by KPMG highlighted the growing threat posed by cybercrime.
 This report said that eight in 10 cybersecurity executives revealed that their organization had recently experienced an attack.

 “Cyber risk teams within IT prefer a rigid operating model with little or no change other than updates to security processes.
 Business units, meanwhile, need growth — and that means agility, measured in days and weeks, not months and years.
 In an era where both agility and data security are essential, companies must achieve vastly greater alignment between their business units and IT,” says Greg Bell, US Leader of KPMG Cyber.